FAMILY MEDIATION

 HOW DOES IT WORK?

-If you choose the mediation process, you can contact the other party/parties to invite them to mediate, or I can do this for you.
+If you choose the mediation process, and I agree that it is suitable for you, you can contact the other party/parties to invite them to mediate, or I can do this for you.

 I would then conduct a 60 minute consultation (this is also called a MIAM, a Mandatory Information & Assessment Meeting) with all parties separately and prior to the mediation session.
-During the consultations, I will be gathering information chiefly about the position of each party, and to assess whether mediation is appropriate.
+During the consultations, I gather information to assess whether mediation is appropriate, and provide you with information you need.

 FAQ’s